Early iPhone X Reviews Praise Screen, Face ID

 Summing Up -- In short, the iPhone X’s early reviews are outstanding, and our experiences so far match up pretty well.
 The iPhone X is an amazing device, but it’s aimed at those who are willing to pay top price for the latest technologies.
 The $999 price is most often quoted, but that’s for only the 64 GB model without AppleCare+.
 Spring for the 256 GB model and add AppleCare+ and tax, and your bill can exceed $1400.
 Ouch.

 We do recommend AppleCare+, despite its $199 price tag.
-As noted in “Even iPhone X Repairs Are Expensive” (30 October 2017), repairs for the iPhone X will be expensive without it, and given all the new technology it uses, it’s more likely that something will go wrong than in a well-tested design like the iPhone 8.
+As noted in “Even iPhone X Repairs Are Expensive” (30 October 2017), repairs for the iPhone X will be costly without it, and given all the new technology it uses, it’s more likely that something will go wrong than in a well-tested design like the iPhone 8.
 The glass back is a mixed blessing in that regard — it makes the iPhone X less slippery than the aluminum-backed iPhone 6 and 7, but it stands little chance of surviving even a short drop onto a hard surface if it does slip from your hand.

 Chances are, if you want an iPhone X, you already ordered one.
 But if you’re on the fence, have the money to burn, and don’t mind a bit of a wait, it’s a worthwhile upgrade from even an iPhone 7.
 On the other hand, sticking with the tried-and-true iPhone 8 this year until Apple and third-party developers work out any kinks is also an entirely rational approach.